-The Hiroshima Peace Memorial is an unforgettable tribute to those who lost their lives in the August 6 1945 bomb attack.
-The monument is located in a park, and the Genbaku Dome is the only building that survived the attack.
+The Hiroshima Peace Memorial is an unforgettable tribute to those who lost their lives in 1945 bomb attack.
+The monument is located in a park.
+Furthermore, the Genbaku Dome is the only building that survived the attack.
 It is a violent reminder of the war in the world that shows the importance of living and respecting the victims of this event.
-This incident will never be forgotten.

 2. Jigokudani Monkey Park

 The park is famous for its hot springs near Nagano.
 Jigokudani means the valley of hell and it is also named for the steam and boiling water that leaks out from the cold and frozen ground.
-This place is surrounded by deep cliffs and beautiful forests.
-The park is famous for its large population of white monkeys.
+Moreover, this place is surrounded by deep cliffs and beautiful forests.
+Also, the park is famous for its large population of white monkeys.
 These monkeys come to the valley during winter.
 In order to enjoy the hot springs, they head to the cliffs and forests around and return to their safe area at night.

 3. Kiyomizu-dera Temple

-The Kiyomizu-dera Temple is a Buddhist temple located in eastern Kyoto dating back to 798 years ago.
+The Kiyomizu-dera Temple is a Buddhist temple located in eastern Kyoto.
+This shrine is dating back to 798 years ago.
 An inland waterfall originates from the surrounding rivers, making the temple a harmonious and harmonious nature.
 Modern visitors can enjoy the shrines and artworks without climbing dangerous places.